gtalarico/ironpython-stubs/README.md

 [Wiki](https://github.com/gtalarico/ironpython-stubs/wiki)

 The [wiki](https://github.com/gtalarico/ironpython-stubs/wiki) has step-by-step instructions for setting up your stubs for Atom, Sublime, and Visual Studio Code.

+For a list of supported Assemblies, see [this list](https://github.com/gtalarico/ironpython-stubs/tree/master/logs)

 If you haven't yet, read [Note on Performance](https://github.com/gtalarico/ironpython-stubs/wiki/A-Note-on-Performance) Large Namespaces such as `Autodesk.Revit.DB` can take a long time to be parsed and cached and might not show up right away.